devapromix/troll-hunter/README.md

 Trollhunter is a single-player roguelike game.
 The land Elvion is surrounded by mountains.
 In the center of this land there is village, Dork.
 The land is in danger, because The Troll King and his armies are coming.
 Only a legendary hero can kill the monster.
 You play as a lonely hero who has to slay trolls to save your land Elvion.
 You can gather equipment, fight enemies and try to survive for your final confrontation with boss.

 ## Current State
-The game is currently in demo stage with very limited contents.
+The game is currently in demo stage with very limited contents and lots of issues to solve and improve.

 ## Credits
 Copyright (C) 2017 by Sergiy Tkach (Apromix).